Georgina Callaghan

-Biography
+Early life

 Callaghan wrote her first song at the age of 14 and earned a place on BBC TV show Get Your Act Together, hosted by Irish singer Ronan Keating.

+She grew up in Allington, Lincolnshire, and played the flute and piano.
+At Kesteven and Grantham Girls' School she gained 10 GCSEs, with 8 at grade A, in the K class in 1999.

+Career

 Callaghan has worked with many musicians and producers including Grammy Award-winning writer John Peppard (1998, Best Country Collaboration with Vocals for "In Another's Eyes") and producer Peter Lawlor who formed the band Stiltskin.

 In 2008, Callaghan self-released a single "Look Around".
 Doing all of the PR and radio plugging herself, Callaghan achieved airplay on numerous BBC radio stations, extensive local and national press coverage as well as a performance on Sky TV.
 All proceeds from the sale of the single went to music charity Live Music Now.

 In July 2009, Callaghan travelled to Georgia, USA to record with US artist Shawn Mullins.
 The first single from the collaboration "Smile" was played and endorsed on the Bob Harris Country Show on BBC Radio 2.

 Callaghan's album Life in Full Colour was completed in 2011 and initially made available as pre-release limited edition copies to fans through her website, and at live shows.

 The album was released in 2012 to strong reviews: